Hello and welcome to a Style Imitating Art review featuring all the wonderful interpretations that were sent to me this week.

 Style Imitating Art is hosted by Salazar of 14 Shades of Grey, Shelbee of Shelbee on the Edge, and me.
 Style Imitating Art challenges us to draw style inspiration from pieces of art.
-Every other Monday one of us selects an inspiration image and we each post the image on our blogs.
+Every other Monday one of us selects an inspirational image and we each post the image on our blogs.
 The following Monday we share our art-inspired outfits.
 The following Wednesday, the curator shares all of the submissions on her blog.
 This is that Wednesday for me!

 This Week’s Inspirational Work

-Let’s Get to the Review!
+Let’s Get On With the Review!

-First up is Sally of Within a World of My Own in St. Paul
+First Up is Sally of Within a World of My Own in St. Paul

-Next is Reni of Reni’s Odd’s and Sods
+Reni of Reni’s Odd’s and Sods

 Salazar of 14 Shades of Grey

 Salazar was inspired with the lady’s pink-and-yellow outfit, and added her printed blazer for some of the colors and textures (especially the tapestry hanging in the back).
 She used her boots and belt are to reflect the rich cognac color of the furniture and the musical instruments.
 This reminds me of something I would do, a very wearable interpretation of the art story.